bnc19/qdenga_impact/README.md

 All data used for model calibration is available in the repository under *Efficacy/data*.

 All required packages and their versions are available in the DESCRIPTION file.
-Instructions to install and download cmdStan can be found [here](https://mc-stan.org/users/interfaces/cmdstan).
+Instructions to download and install cmdStan can be found [here](https://mc-stan.org/users/interfaces/cmdstan).
+Instructions to download and install Rtools can be found [here](https://cran.r-project.org/bin/windows/Rtools/).

 # Repository structure